 There are a number of methods to ensure the SpiralTrac Version P is installed correctly:

-The tangential hole will inject the flush in the direction of shaft rotation; and,
+The tangential hole will inject the flush in the direction of shaft rotation.

-The four pre-drilled and threaded holes that facilitate the removal of the device should be facing the gland.
+The puller holes that facilitate the removal of the device should be facing the gland.